-COSTONICI l 1

-Name DATE:
+Name Address DATE:

-Address

-City State ZIP
+City Please er State ZIP

-Please en nail me the invoice at

-Listed

-Qty Description Project Price
+Qty Description Project Listed Price Note:

-- Ooto.

-Note:

-The Lincoln County Leaders

-Association is currently

-paying 50% of the cost of resources.
+The Lincoln County Leaders Association is currently paying 50% of the cost of resources.

-resources.

-To place an oder, fill out

-this form and mail it to the above address or email it to
+To place an oder, fill out this form and mail it to the above address or email it to rebecca.kludy@wisc.edu

-rebecca.kludy@wisc.edu

-Once we receive your order, we will invoice you

-with the total amount of

-the order with the

-discount from the Leaders Assoication.
+Once we receive your order, we will invoice you with the total amount of the order with the discount from the Leaders Assoication.

 Invoices must be paid before delivery.

-before delivery.